romeric/Fastor/README.md

 ### Boolean tensor algebra
-A set of boolean tensor routines are available.
-Note that, whenever possible most of these operations are performed at compile time
+A set of boolean operations are available that whenever possible are performed at compile time
 ~~~c++
 isuniform(A);                   // does the tensor expression span equally in all dimensions - generalisation of square matrices
 isorthogonal(A);                // is the tensor expression orthogonal